bmbmbmbmbmbm/collaborative-note-taking-project/README.md

 ## Status of Project

-There are no plans to release this system, ~~nor continue development of this system~~; although the idea for this system is fine, this project involved learning a number of different libraries thus a number of different files need work.
+There are no plans to release this system, nor continue development of this system; although the idea for this system is fine, this project involved learning a number of different libraries thus a number of different files need work.
 Furthermore, the approach taken for implementing this system would be somewhat revised.

-Originally, I had no plans of continuing with this project; however, I believe updating this project would prove good practice.
-This will involve mostly refining processes, but may also involve a change in packages, libraries, and other fun things (like switching out ExpressJS for a more involved backend environment, switching JS and JSX to TS and TSX).
-Further, there is still some outstanding work needing to be done.

 ## Information about the System